TEJATJ/CovidRiskLocator/README.md

  ## Usage

-   Connect The Mobile To your laptop using usb (Make Sure to enable debugger mode in the Mobile) Run the following command
+   Connect The Mobile To your laptop using usb (Make Sure to enable developer and then debugger mode in the Mobile) Run the following command

    ```